formal-methods-nl/uu-geometry-2025/README.md

 # One-day Workshop on Formalising Mathematics in Lean

-This is the repository for the one-day workshop on Formalising Mathematics in Lean as part of the Summer School on Geometry held at Utrecht University on the 15th of August, 2025.
+This is the repository for the one-day workshop on Formalising Mathematics in Lean as part of the Summer School on Geometry held at Utrecht University on August 15, 2025.
 It contains the course material, including lectures, exercises and project sketches.

 ## Before the workshop

 To get started with Lean, we recommend to play a few worlds of the [Natural Number Game](https://adam.math.hhu.de/#/g/leanprover-community/nng4).
-This will introduce you some basic concepts of a proof assistant.
+This will introduce you to some basic concepts of a proof assistant.

 ## Online Lean usage